 More unusual ideas available at Quirky London On a Budget.

 The Smallest Police Box in the World?

-You’ll one of the few people gathered at Trafalgar Square that notices the smallest police box in the UK if not in the world…the latter is up for debate!
+You’ll be one of the few people gathered at Trafalgar Square that notices the smallest police box in the UK if not in the world!

 The police box is located in the south east corner of Trafalgar Square and was historically used as a lookout post as crowds gathered for political gatherings.